apache/singa/doc/en/docs/installation.md

     $ cmake -LAH

-After generating the VS project, please open the "singa.sln" project file under the "build" folder and compile it via a normal VS project.
+If you use cmake GUI tool in windows, please make sure you configure the right parameters for the singa solution by select "Advanced" box.
+After generating the VS project, please open the "singa.sln" project file under the "build" folder and compile it as a normal VS solution.
 You will find the unit tests file named "test_singa" in the project binary folder.

 ## FAQ